FWFWLL/nvim/README.md

 Error on exit whenever `fidget.nvim` is on screen

+`nvim-numbertoggle` causes a slight flicker when opening splits

 ## TODO
 - [ ] Set up higlighting for `nvim-navic`
 - [ ] Aggregate all icons to `ffl.icons`